JacobStephens2/game-planning-api/README.md

 ## Apache Directives

-Faster performance and elimination of need to Place this in many directories would come from putting these rules into the Apache configuration file for the virtual host
+Faster performance and elimination of need to place this in many directories would come from putting these rules into the Apache configuration file for the virtual host

 ```
 # Dev